For some reason, I’ve always been secretive and haven’t shared my life or work, but things changed.

 I wanted to drop out many times, but I felt like I couldn’t because “you can’t survive without a degree”.

-Then, dropping out from school wasn’t a popular thing that people did.
+Back then, dropping out from school wasn’t a popular thing that people did.
 It wasn’t that long ago, but then I hadn’t heard about anyone successful, except for Steve Jobs, who dropped out of school.

 Now many people talk about it, media people scream left and right that education isn’t everything.
 So then it was a tough decision to make.